crucialfelix/atom-supercollider/README.md

       "path": "/path/to/SuperCollider.app/Contents/Resources"
     }

-It will look up the directory tree starting with the current Atom project root.
-So you can open separate projects that specify different SuperColliders.
+It will search upwards starting with the current Atom project root.
+So you can set your current project to a custom SuperCollider by placing a .supercolliderrc there

 ##### Default paths:

 **OS X**

-"/Applications/SuperCollider/SuperCollider.app/Contents/Resources"
+`"/Applications/SuperCollider/SuperCollider.app/Contents/Resources"`

 **Linux**

-"/usr/local/bin"
+`"/usr/local/bin"`

 **Windows**